Justice Reinvestment: accountability in action

 In the newspapers of recent weeks we seem constantly confronted with similarly miserable and distressing events – a mortar attack on CARE Australia’s office in Baghdad; attacks on a synagogue and the British consulate in Istanbul; more suicide bombings in Israel.

-I would like to begin by paying my respects to the Gadigal peoples of the Eora nation, the traditional owners of the land where we gather today.
-I pay my respects to your elders past and present, to the ancestors and to those who have come before us.
+I would like to begin by acknowledging the traditional owners of the land on which we stand, and pay my respects to their elders both past and present.

 Visit our media centre for up to date contact details for all media enquiries.